nsqio/nsqio.github.io/_posts/2012-11-01-nsqlookupd.md

 ### Command Line Options

+    -broadcast-address string
+        address of this lookupd node, (default to the OS hostname) (default "PROSNAKES.local") -config string
+        path to config file
+    -http-address string
+        <addr>:<port> to listen on for HTTP clients (default "0.0.0.0:4161")
+    -inactive-producer-timeout duration
-    -http-address="0.0.0.0:4161": <addr>:<port> to listen on for HTTP clients -inactive-producer-timeout=5m0s: duration of time a producer will remain in the active list since its last ping -tcp-address="0.0.0.0:4160": <addr>:<port> to listen on for TCP clients
+        duration of time a producer will remain in the active list since its last ping (default 5m0s) -log-prefix string
+        log message prefix (default "[nsqlookupd] ")
+    -tcp-address string
+        <addr>:<port> to listen on for TCP clients (default "0.0.0.0:4160")
+    -tombstone-lifetime duration
-    -broadcast-address: external address of this lookupd node, (default to the OS hostname) -tombstone-lifetime=45s: duration of time a producer will remain tombstoned if registration remains -verbose=false: enable verbose logging
+        duration of time a producer will remain tombstoned if registration remains (default 45s) -verbose
+        enable verbose logging
+    -version
-    -version=false: print version string
+        print version string

 ### HTTP Interface